NISHAKAR06/Tata_Capital_IntelliApprove/README.md

 **IntelliApprove** is a next-generation **Agentic AI Lending Platform** that reimagines lending as a seamless, transparent conversation.
 It is not just a chatbot; it is a team of specialized AI agents working in unison.
 It acts as a 24/7 financial advisor that understands **emotion**, explains **decisions**, and **gamifies** the journey—ensuring every customer feels heard, understood, and valued.

 ### 3️⃣ How it works (High-level)
-The system is powered by a **Master Orchestrator** that dynamically coordinates specialized Google Gemini-powered agents:
+The system is powered by a **Master Orchestrator** that dynamically coordinates specialized LLM-powered agents (running on a local Ollama model):
 *   **Sales Agent:** Engages the user and discovers needs.
 *   **Verification Agent:** Instantly extracts data from uploaded documents (e.g., salary slips) using OCR.
 *   **Pricing Engine:** Calculates personalized interest rates in real-time based on loyalty and risk.